iambb5445/SolitaireGDL/SGDL_Grammar.md

 # SGDL Grammar

 This document describes the format of a Solitaire Game Description Language (SGDL) file.
+Example sgdl files can be found in `games` directory, such as [Spider SGDL](games/spider.sgdl) and [Klondike SGDL](games/klondike.sgdl).

-A sgdl file should contain the following:
+A sgdl file should contain the following sections:

 ## `<name>`
 The file starts by one line containing the name of the game, which is only used for visualization and logging.